-Step 1: combine chicken and cornstarch in a small bowl and toss to coat.
-Heat sesame oil in wok over medium heat, add chicken and stir fry 5-7 minutes or until no longer pink inside.
-Remove chicken from wok.
+- Combine chicken and cornstarch in a small bowl and toss to coat.
+Heat sesame oil in the wok over medium heat, add chicken and stir fry 5-7 minutes or until no longer pink inside.
+Remove chicken from work.

-Step 2: Add green onions, garlic, red pepper flakes and powdered ginger to the wok and stir fry for 15 seconds.
+- Add green onions, garlic, red pepper flakes, and powdered ginger to the wok and stir fry for 15 seconds.

 - Combine vinegar, soy sauce and sugar in a small bowl.
 Mix well and add the sauce to the wok.

 - Return chicken to the wok and coat with sauce.
 Stir in roasted peanuts.
 Heat thoroughly.
 Top with additional green onions if desired and serve over white rice.